klee/klee.github.io/docs/tools.md

 Similar to `ktest-gen`, except that it generates random data for the `.ktest` file.

-## klee-ptree
+## klee-exec-tree

-When KLEE was used with `--write-ptree`, `klee-ptree` can be used to show various statistics of the execution tree, e.g. branch information and information about the termination types of paths:
+When KLEE was used with `--write-exec-tree`, `klee-exec-tree` can be used to show various statistics of the execution tree, e.g. branch information and information about the termination types of paths:

 * `branches`     -  print branch statistics in `.csv` format
 * `depths`       -  print depths statistics in `.csv` format